-In the event that the student receives an "I" in a clinical experience, arrangements to fulfill the requirements will be made by the DCE in consultation with the student.
-Arrangements for the Incomplete and its removal must be approved by the course instructor/DCE prior to the end of the semester in which the original incomplete grade was assigned.
+In the event that the student receives an "I" in a clinical experience, arrangements to fulfill the requirements will be made by the Clinical Course Coordinator and the DCE in consultation with the student.
+Arrangements for the incomplete and its removal must be approved by the course coordinator /DCE and Program Directorprior to the end of the semester in which the original incomplete grade was assigned.
 An Incomplete that is not removed will become an "NCR" grade and will result in a delay in graduation.